grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (3 am: night 1, run to Stilt City)
 Hours later, sometime during the third rotation, Hemi found Cassandra in the navigation and sonar compartment, listening intently to the sonar with the headphones on and her eyes closed.

-Hemi tapped her on the shoulder, and she jumped a little before smiling at him and pulling back a headphone.
+Hemi tapped her on the shoulder, and she jumped a little before smiling when she saw it was him and pulling back a headphone.

 "Aren't you supposed to be in your rack?"
+Hemi asked.

-"I volunteered to take two rotations in a row, to keep the rotations even for everyone else...and since I'm new."
+"I volunteered to take two rotations in a row --- to keep the rotations even for everyone else...and since I'm new."

 "Are you hearing anything?"
 Hemi asked.

-"No, I try to imagine my mind going out into the water to listen, but I can't get past the sound of the diesels."
+"No. I try to imagine my mind going out into the water to listen to what's around us, but I can't get past the sound of the diesels."

 "Sonar is extremely limited with the engines running.
 But..."
 Hemi flipped some filter switches on the sonar control board, and adjusted some tone dials.
-Familiar settings he used when he was on sonar while the engines were running.
+These were familiar settings he used when he was on sonar while the engines were running.
 "Try it like that."

 Cassandra set the headphones back into their comfortable position on her ears, and listened for a minute.
 "That's much better.
 It's like the engines are at least not distracting my attention."
 She made some notes on a pad of the settings Hemi had made.

-"You're keeping an eye on radar too, right?"
+"You are keeping an eye on radar too, right?"
 Hemi asked.
-"That's actually maybe more important while we're on the surface."
+"That is actually maybe more important while we are on the surface."

 "Yup.
 Owen showed me what to look for.
 The radar... has not done anything at all."

-"That's good."
+"That is good."

 "I didn't realize when I agreed to come on board that this job would be so mind-numbing... and boring."

-"That's actually what makes it so hard, and why only a certain type of person makes it as a submariner.
-I think on land sometimes there's this perception that it's this glorious job, where you're out from under the thumb of Authorities, free to pursue your own career.
-The people on land know it's dangerous, and that gets mixed into the legend of who a submariner is.
-But in reality, the people who make good submariners are the ones who can handle being in a cramped space for days on end with no changes in their environment at all, and still keep their mind sharp enough to snap into action when a situation presents itself.
-It's not a job that's an expression of physical acuity.
-It's a job that puts your mental toughness to the test."
+"That is what makes it so hard, and why only a certain type of person makes it as a submariner.
+I think on land the culture has a perception that it is this glorious job, where you are out from under the thumb of Authorities, free to pursue your own career, and helping to make world commerce go around.
+The people on land know it is dangerous, and that gets mixed into the legend of who a submariner is.
+But in reality, the people who make good submariners are the ones who can handle being in a cramped space for days on end with no changes in their environment at all, and still manage to keep their mind sharp enough to snap into action when a situation presents itself.
+It is not a job that is an expression of physical acuity.
+It is a job that puts your mental toughness to the test."

-"I certainly don't have much to offer in physical strengh..."
+"I certainly don't have much to offer in physical strength..."
 Said Cassandra.

-"People on land think it's a job for tough guys, so we're always getting men looking for jobs on submarines.
+"People on land think it is a job for tough guys.
+We are always getting men looking for jobs on submarines.
 Men who look like, well, like me.
-Big, muscled guys.
+Hefty guys with a lot of muscles.
 And some of those guys are fine.
-But Percy and I have realized that mental toughness we need isn't correlated to physical toughness.
+But Captain Percy and I have realized over the years that the mental toughness we need is not correlated to physical toughness.
 We hire people who we anticipate might have that mental toughness, at least when we have an option in who we can hire.
 And we find that mental toughness in all kinds of people.
-It's not just me and Percy, most of the people who actually work in the submarine cargo industry these days look for that mental toughness in all types.
-The Authority subs are still full of big men, but the commercial subs are pretty diverse."
+It is not just me and Percy, most of the people who actually work in the submarine cargo industry these days look for that mental toughness in all types.
+The Authority subs are still full of big men, but the commercial subs are a pretty diverse crowd of workers."

 "The depot was full of big men..."

 "You know how that happens?
-Those men go looking for work on submarines thinking it's a good job for a strong fellow.
-But they can't handle the mental strain, and they wash out.
+Those men go looking for work on submarines thinking it is a good job for a strong fellow.
+But they find out they can not handle the mental strain, and they wash out.
 They end up working the next job out from what the center of what they went looking for: _servicing_ submarines instead of working on them."

 Cassandra's eyes widened.
 "Ah..."
 She said as large piece of her world that didn't quite make sense before fell into place in her mind.

-"Unlike work on land, there's few regulations or rules controlling our work out here.
+"Unlike work on land, there are few regulations or rules controlling our work out here.
 The job has strong evolutionary forces in play.
 The only people doing the work are the ones who _can_.
 Everyone else goes home, back to their Authorities, and policies, and networks of contacts.
 On land you get a job based on what you look like, and who you know.
 Out here, you get a job if you can do the job.
-We don't care who you know, where you came from, or what you look like."
+We do not care who you know, where you came from, or what you look like."

 A smile cracked across Cassandra's face.
 "That's why you hired me?"

 "No, no no. Captain Percy hired you because she was desperate for someone to sit on sonar.
 But you should know that you have just as good a chance at doing this job well as any other person.
-And... you've done well on your first day working."
+And... you have done well on your first day working."

 Cassandra nodded.

-[//]: # (### Taking a siting by the stars)
+[//]: # (### Taking a sighting by the stars)

 "I want to learn as much as I can."
 Said Cassandra.
+She paused, thinking about her future.
 "What are you up to at this hour of the night Hemi?"

-"I'm catching up on navigation.
+"I am catching up on navigation.
 I have to do this every few hours.
 Come over here and look at the chart."

-Cassandra joined Hemi at the navigation table.
-She looked at the big chart, and the dotted line marking their course from the depot isladn, and the little x marking their current position.
-"How the heck do you know where we are?"
+Cassandra hung the sonar headphones on the hook and joined Hemi at the navigation table.
+She looked at the big chart, and the dotted line marking their course from the depot island, and the little x marking their current position.
+"How the fuck do you know where we are?"
 She asked.

-"Honestly, it's mostly just a guess.
+"Honestly, it is mostly just a guess.
 I keep track of our speed and direction very carefully.
 Then I just plot that onto the chart based on how long we have been traveling.
-That's called dead-reckoning.
-If the chart is accurate and there's not too many mitigating factors, like, say, a strong current that I can't account for, then we know roughly where we are and that we won't run into anything."
+That is called dead-reckoning.
+If the chart is accurate and there are not too many mitigating factors, like, say, a strong current that I can not account for, then we know roughly where we are and that we will not run into anything."

 "What happens if there is a strong currently the pushes you off course and you don't realize it?"

-"That's why we need to sometimes fix our position.
+"That is why we need to sometimes fix our position.
 If we pass by an island  or other feature that we see while on the surface or with the periscope, and that feature is on the chart, then we know where we are.
-Sometimes there's undersea features that we can hear on the sonar or we know are there by changes we read in the gauge that mesures how far down the bottom is.
+Sometimes there are undersea features that we can hear on the sonar, or we know are there by changes we read in the gauge that measures how far down the bottom is.
 If those are on the chart, we can fix our position that way.
-Normally, we don't have to be super-precise --- the ocean is large and mostly empty water --- especially this early into a run.
-I know exactly where we started from at the depot, so our position shouldn't be too far off.
+Normally, we do not have to be super-precise --- the ocean is large and mostly empty water --- especially this early into a run.
+I know exactly where we started from at the depot, so our position should not be too far off.
 But we need to rendezvous with Shakes at dawn, and being precise about our location will help that go more smoothly.
-So I'm going up on the bridge to get a fix by the stars.
+So I am going up on the bridge to get a fix by the stars.
 Want to join me?
 If the stars are out, it might be worth the trip up the ladder."

 "Is it OK for me to leave the radar?"

 "Just for a few minutes.
 Make sure to check it as soon as you come back down."

-They climbed up through the control room and up the sail interior ladders to the bridge.
-Owen was back up in the lookout ring and greeted them when their heads shadowed the light coming up from the open hatch, happy to have something to break the monotony of being on lookout.
+They climbed up through the control room and up the interior ladders of the sail to the bridge.
+Owen was back up in the lookout ring and greeted them when their heads shadowed the red light coming up from the open hatch, happy to have something to break the monotony of being on lookout.

 Overhead the clouds had blown off leaving a clear night sky with no moon.
 Hemi often remarked that the number of times the _Prospect_ surfaced and he came out on deck to find a low, blanketing cloud cover occurred far more often than was statistically probable.
-He could hardly recall the last time they surfaced to a clear sky and his deeply-rational self was challenged by the sense that being on the open surface was in fact nature's opportunity to opress them.
-He had begun to prefer being submerged, where instead they had control over the pressure and depth of the atmospheres layin upon them.
+He could hardly recall the last time they surfaced to a clear sky and his deeply-rational self was challenged by the sense that being on the open surface was in fact nature's opportunity to oppress them.
+He had begun to prefer being submerged, where instead they had control over the pressure and depth of the atmospheres laying upon them.

 But not this night.
-The sky was clear from one horizon to the other, and the stars glowed in their visible tens-of-thousands, their appreciable numbers a hueristic suggesting the reality of the uncountable multiples of billions of other stars that existed invisibly in the universe above them.
-With no light over the horizon, the stars came right down to the horizon in every direction, an infinity compressed to a perfectly smooth dome that lay over them.
+The sky was clear from one horizon to the other, and the stars glowed in their visible tens-of-thousands, their appreciable numbers a heuristic suggesting the reality of the uncountable multiples of billions of other stars that existed invisibly in the universe above them.
+With no light over the horizon, the stars came right down to the surface of the water in every direction, an infinity compressed to a perfectly smooth dome that lay over them.

 "Wow."
 Said Cassandra.

-"Yes, that's the mariner's priviledge."
+"Yes, that's the mariner's privilege."
 Said Hemi.
-"And the submariner occasionally gets to dip in as well."
+"And the lucky submariner occasionally gets to dip in as well."

-Hemi took out his sextant, clipboard, and star charts and graphs.
-He took sitings on three or four know stars, measuring their precise height above the horizon.
+Hemi took out his sextant, clipboard, star charts, and graphs.
+He took sightings on three or four know stars, measuring their precise height above the horizon.
 He scratched a number of notes onto the clipboard with a pencil.

+[//]: # (It suddenly occurs to me that a sextant is both used for a sighting of a celestial object, and giving you a siting of where you are.)

 "How does that thing work?"
 Cassandra asked.